Longmen Grottoes: Where History and Innovation Unite

 Carved Through Centuries

 Carving began in the late 5th century, during the Northern Wei Dynasty, and continued through six more dynasties.
-Over 500 years, artisans created more than 2,000 caves and 100,000 statues across a one-kilometer cliff face.
+Over 500 years, artisans created more than 2,000 caves and 100,000 statues across a one-kilometre cliff face.

 Most of the surviving carvings date from the Northern Wei and Tang periods.
 These eras marked the peak of Buddhist art in China.